blackberry-garance/flowershow-app/blog/how-to-publish-markdown-repository.md

 > [!info] About Auto-Sync
 > By default, auto-sync is enabled for your website.
 This means when you push new changes to your GitHub repository, your website will automatically update to reflect those changes.

+> [!warning] Getting a 404 Error?
+> If you visit your site after it has finished syncing and see a 404 error, this usually means you don't have a top-level `README.md` or `index.md` file in your repository.
+You can learn more about fixing this issue in our [debugging guide](https://flowershow.app/blog/how-to-debug-404-pages).

 ## Conclusion

 Congratulations!
 Your markdown repository is now published with Flowershow. 💐